Yazidn/Shingeki/README.md

 ### Extras
 I personally use **feh** for viewing images, therefore I added an **alias** in my __.bashrc__ that uses feh with some other commands that make sure I can immediately start reading in fullscreen and have the pages sorted accordingly, if you use **feh**, then this should work for you as well. `alias mng='feh -S mtime --reverse -F'`

+### Notes
+The `reader` script is more of a custom script for my own case than a general one to be used by everyone else.
+It assumes many things, you can change it to fit your usage if you want.
+What it's basically doing is getting all the folders corresponding to the chapters that I currently have locally, display them as a searchable list via dmenu, cleanup a bit and then launch my image viewer with the proper options.